McDonald Forest (Corvallis area)

 The best part was an awesome pond surrounded by a rock wall.
 There were some little fish that could be easily seen swimming around, a wall perfect for having your first experience with creating echos, and tons of rocks and pebbles for tossing.
 This was such a great reward for their effort and the perfect place for some play time before turning back.
 It was awesome experiencing this type of fun with our kids for the first time.
 This was our twins’ first time hiking on their own, and the baby’s first time walking out in nature with the help of mama.

 There is also an adjacent arboretum on the same property that would be the perfect spot if you are looking to expand your outing.

 - A small sack for the children for their nature treasures.

 - Little potty for toddlers?
 (So worth the ick factor)

 Our lunch choice:

 Corvallis has a great downtown area with lots of options for lunch.
 We chose the downtown location of American Dream Pizza.
 We like trying out local pizza places to get a taste of something different without breaking the bank.
 We got a large cheese ($15.95) with herbed olive oil for the sauce, and lemon herbed chicken and gorgonzola for additional toppings ($1.80 each).
 For under $20 we fed our family well and had plenty to take home!

 Kari is a blessed wife and mom to 4 year old twins and a 21 month old.
-She lives in Salem and blogs about local natural/organic deals, frugal homemaking, creativity with little ones, planning parties, and small projects around the house at Twin Mama Loves.
+She lives in Salem and enjoys local natural/organic deals, frugal homemaking, creativity with little ones, planning parties, and small projects around the house.

 Ready to discover (or re-discover) Portland?
 From the coast to the Gorge, from Clark County to Salem, the Portland Family Fun Guide will allow you to experience the awesomeness this area has to offer!